 Coming from a family of musicians (including saxophone and clarinet players, a violist, a classical guitar and recorder player, and a vocalist), Sandra took her first Tap steps at age 10 when she asked her Mom, an avid Tap lover, to show her some basics.
 Her passion for making music with her feet was ignited, and she began seeking out master teachers from around the world, as there were no tap classes in the small town in Germany she grew up in.

 Her trips brought her to study with artists such as Sebastian Weber, Barbara Duffy, Pia Neises, Derick Grant, Brenda Bufalino, and many many more.
 Between workshops, she immersed herself in dedicated self-studies, allowing her to develop her own style and approach to the art form from a young age.

 She had the pleasure of being a part of Tap City's Pre-Professional Program in NYC twice, learning and performing original material by Michelle Dorrance and Sarah Petronio, studying tap music with Heather Cornell at her Rhythm Tap Intensive, and graduating from Daniel Luka's S.O.N.T.I. with magna cum laude.

 Now a well-respected teacher herself, she has been invited to teach masterclasses at the Tap Dance Days Festival (tanzhaus nrw), Rebeltanz (Münster), tap club (Cologne), Blue Tap (Berlin), Studio B (Tel Aviv), Sound Space (Philadelphia), and more.
 She has also been invited as a guest Tap Dancer In Residence at Thomas Marek's Studio Footprints (Hamburg).
-Sandra is an ongoing and guest teacher at NYC studios such as Danceworks Dance Center and Cynthia King Dance Studio, and is a Teaching Artist with Notes In Motion and NJPAC.
+Sandra is an ongoing and guest teacher at NYC studios such as Mark Morris Dance Center, Cynthia King Dance Studio, and the American Tap Dance Foundation.